makersquare/osx-dotfiles/README.md

 * RBENV

-* Ruby 2.0.0-p247
+* Ruby 2.1.0

 * Bundler

-* SQLite3, MySQL, and Postgres
+* SQLite3 and Postgres

-* System dependencies for nokogiri, sqlite3, mysql, mysql2, and pg
+* System dependencies for nokogiri, sqlite3, and pg

 * Databases and users needed to run the Active Record test suite

 * Node.js for the asset pipeline

-* Memcached

 ## Recommended Workflow